buddhist-uni/buddhist-uni.github.io/_tags/philosophy.md

 parents: [path]
 ---

-The doctrines and perspectives which serve as the intellectual foundation for {% include tag-link.html text="the practice as a whole." tag="function" %}
+The doctrines and perspectives which serve as the intellectual foundation for [the practice as a whole](/tags/function).